open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>fsType</b></td>
         <td>string</td>
         <td>
-          fsType is the filesystem type to mount.<br/>
+          fsType is the filesystem type to mount.
+Must be a filesystem type supported by the host operating system.
+Ex. "ext4", "xfs", "ntfs".
+Implicitly inferred to be "ext4" if unspecified.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>readOnly</b></td>
         <td>boolean</td>
         <td>
-          readOnly defaults to false (read/write).<br/>
+          readOnly defaults to false (read/write).
+ReadOnly here will force the ReadOnly setting in VolumeMounts.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexstorageossecretref">secretRef</a></b></td>
         <td>object</td>
         <td>
-          secretRef specifies the secret to use for obtaining the StorageOS API credentials.<br/>
+          secretRef specifies the secret to use for obtaining the StorageOS API credentials.
+If not specified, default values will be attempted.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>volumeName</b></td>
         <td>string</td>
         <td>
-          volumeName is the human-readable name of the StorageOS volume.<br/>
+          volumeName is the human-readable name of the StorageOS volume.
+Volume names are only unique within a namespace.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>volumeNamespace</b></td>
         <td>string</td>
         <td>
-          volumeNamespace specifies the scope of the volume within StorageOS.<br/>
+          volumeNamespace specifies the scope of the volume within StorageOS.
+If no namespace is specified then the Pod's namespace will be used.<br/>
         </td>
         <td>false</td>
       </tr></tbody>